shalev007/restbook/README.md

 This is useful for collecting data across paginated API responses or from different endpoints for later processing.

-### Error Handling
+### Error Handling and Retries

-Configure how errors are handled:
+Configure retry behavior and error handling:

 ```yaml
 steps: